-Singapore’s education system is touted to be one of the most stressful in the world, it is also one of the best worldwide.
-There have been many articles expounding on the inherent flaws of Singapore’s education system and the stress it comes along with studying in Singapore.
+Singapore’s education system is touted to be one of the most stressful in the world, but it is also one of the best countries that offer quality education worldwide.
+There have been many articles expounding on the inherent drawbacks of Singapore’s education system and the stress that comes along with studying in Singapore.

-An overview of Singapore’s education system
+An Overview of Singapore’s Education System

-Majority of the students in Singapore are enrolled into government / public funded schools.
-The government heavily subsidised education fees in Singapore to ensure that everyone has an equal chance to excel academically.
-Students are required to attend 6 years compulsory education in Primary School, after which they need to sit for the Primary School Leaving Examination (PSLE).
+The majority of the students in Singapore are enrolled in government / public funded schools.
+The government heavily subsidized education fees in Singapore to ensure that everyone has an equal chance to excel academically.
+Students are required to attend 6 years of compulsory education in Primary School, after which they need to sit for the Primary School Leaving Examination (PSLE).

-Unlike countries such as Finland that emphasizes the importance of play for students, many educators in Singapore believe in giving more work to help their students.
-This perhaps stems from the Singaporean culture of diligence and hard work, the belief that practice makes perfect.
+Unlike countries such as Finland that emphasize the importance of play for students, many educators in Singapore believe in giving more work to help their students.
+This education system perhaps stems from the Singaporean culture of diligence and hard work, the belief that practice makes perfect.
 Oftentimes, students spend their time after school trying to complete a rising pile of homework and projects.

 Co-Curricular Activities (CCA)

 Such activities can be as frequent as once or twice a week.
 While such education programmes are commendable, it can be time consuming and deprives students of rest time.
-Students in school teams can even train as frequently as four times a week in order to perform well for the competition.
+Students in school teams can even train as frequently as four times a week to perform well for the competition.
 As such, CCAs can be a contributing factor to students’ stress if it is not moderated.

-Tuition teachers also have the expertise to impart exam tips and tried and tested ways to beat national examinations.
+Tuition teachers also have the expertise to teach students exam strategies and coach them along the way so that they can be easily applied in national examinations.
 Given their wide connections with other school teachers, tuition teachers are able to obtain and compile materials from other educational institutions to better their teaching resources.
 As such, their resourcefulness contributes to the overall efficacy of tuition.

-Strengths of Singapore’s education system
+What makes Singapore’s education system special?